WTMBerlin/jscc-welcomeguide/README.md

 Important :speaker:: Get your personal invite to our WTM slack workspace by typing your email [here](https://slack.wtmberlin.com/).

 On our `#js-crash-course` channel you will be able to ask questions, get support and share the link of your homework so we can review it and give you feedback.
+If you cannot see it on the left menu of the slack app under **Channels**, you can search for it after clicking on the title.

 ## Visual Studio Code

 [Visual Studio Code](https://code.visualstudio.com/) is the IDE (Integrated Development Environment) we will use during the course.
-In simpler words, is the tool that will use to write code.
+In simpler words, is the tool that we'll use to write code.

 ## Terminal